-We believe in a Europe of solidarity that works together, includes everyone, offers the best conditions to everyone for starting a family and ensures that older people can enjoy longevity with dignity.
-Our Europe does not take care of everything itself but leaves no one behind.
-Our families are our roots, our home, and our anchors.
+We believe in a Europe of solidarity that works together, includes everyone, offers the best conditions to everyone for starting a family and at the same time ensures that older people can enjoy longevity with dignity.
+Our Europe does not take care of everything itself, but leaves no one behind.
+Our families-are our roots, our home, our anchors.
 They are the pillar of our European way of life.
 In times of crisis, young Europeans, parents and grandparents have supported each other.
-Family ties are the backbone of our community and we want to preserve them.
+Family ties are the backbone of our community, and we want to preserve them.
 We will defend European social standards, raise living standards to strengthen families and fight child poverty.
 At the same time, job insecurity, the inability to afford a house and uncertainty about the future all too often discourage young Europeans from creating a family.
-In the EU, on average, only one in four households has children.
+In the European Union, on average, only one in four households have children.
 We want Europe to be a safe home where new families can grow.
-We are committed to a Europe-wide parental leave so that young parents can be with their newborn children and experience the first steps of parenthood together and later be easily reintroduced into professional life with measures such as accessible house

-- ownership and child-care as well as ensuring better quality of public services.
+We are committed to a Europewide parental leave, so that young parents can be with their newborn children and experience the first steps of parenthood together, and later be easily reintroduced into professional life, with measures such as accessible house ownership and child-care as well as ensuring better quality of public services.
 We will protect family values and respect subsidiarity.
-Family law must remain in the hands of the Member - States because family life must be supported at a level that is closer to the citizen. - 841 Our Europe is a society driven by intergenerational connections and fairness.
-A society where - 842 all ages young citizens, parents, families, singles and older citizens can thrive. - 843 Intergenerational solidarity is a cornerstone for our society, which supports exchanges across - 844 generations, including by volunteering.
+Family law must remain in the hands of the Member States, because family life must be supported at a level that is closer to the citizen.

+Our Europe is a society driven by intergenerational connections and fairness.
+A society where all ages can thrive, young citizens, parents, families, singles, older citizens.
+Intergenerational solidarity is a cornerstone for our society, which supports exchanges across generations, including by volunteering.